Monodromy and irreducibility of type $A_1$ automorphic Galois representations: Preliminaries

 In particular, $\rho_\lambda$ is $E$-rational for all $\lambda\in\Sigma_E$.
 We note that several fundamental operations such as direct sum, tensor product, dual, restriction to subgroup or induction from subgroup, coefficient extension, and restriction of scalars can be applied to compatible systems.
-A precise description of these operations can be found in \cite[$\mathsection$2.4.4]{Hui23a}.
+These operations are described precisely in \cite[$\mathsection$2.4.4]{Hui23a}.
 For our purpose, we particularly give the definitions of coefficient extension and restriction of scalars (in case $\rho_\lambda(\Gal_K)\subset\GL_n(E_\lambda)$ for all $\lambda$) as follows.

 \begin{definition} Let $\rho_\bullet:=\{\rho_{\lambda} : \mathrm{Gal}_{K} \to \mathrm{GL}_n(E_{\lambda})\}_{\lambda}$ be a compatible system of $K$ defined over $E$ and $E''/E/E'$ be number fields. \begin{enumerate}[\normalfont(i)] \item (Coefficient extension) $\rho_\bullet \otimes_E E'':=\{\rho_{\lambda} \otimes_{E_{\lambda}} E''_{\lambda''} :~ \lambda'' \mid \lambda\}_{\lambda'' \in \Sigma_{E''}}$. \item (Restriction of scalars)